 Before an RPL process commencing, you will be asked to complete a self-assessment initial application form against the units in which you feel you have relevant previous experience or learning.
 This will give both you and us the opportunity to see if you are likely to achieve recognition.

 If the self-assessment indicates you should proceed with an RPL application, the enrolment process will commence and the relevant fee must be paid.
 At this stage, you will need to submit or obtain online a USI (Unique Student Identifier)

 Forms of evidence

-RPL acknowledges that workplace skills and knowledge may be gained through a variety of ways including both formal and informal learning and through work-based or life experience.
+Recognition acknowledges that workplace skills and knowledge may be gained through a variety of ways, including both formal and informal learning and through work-based or life experience.

 In evaluating assessment evidence, International Paramedic College applies the following rules of evidence:

 Like assessment, recognition is a process whereby evidence is collected, and a judgement is made by an assessor or assessment team.
 The judgement is made on evidence provided by candidates of the skills and knowledge that they have previously learnt through work, study, life and other experiences, and that they are currently using.

 It also includes evidence to confirm a candidate’s ability to adapt prior learning or current competence to the context of the intended workplace or industry.

 - Records of workplace training;